bcgov/zeva/.github/readme.md

 - Squash and merge the tracking pull request to master
 - Create the release on GitHub from master branch
-- Create the new release branch from master branch (this is done automatically by pipeline create-release.yaml)
+- Create the new release branch from master branch
-- Change the new release branch as the default branch in the repo and update the branch protection rules https://github.com/bcgov/zeva/settings/branches
+- Change the new release branch as the default branch in the repo and update the branch protection rules

 ## Updates for the new release branch